-Are you about to hire a tradesman to work in your home or garden?
+Are you planning on hiring a business to work in or around your home?

-- Be specific and set out a detailed, clear brief when requesting at least three quotes.
+- Be specific and set out a clear, detailed brief - requesting quotes from at least 3 businesses.

-- Ask friends and family for a recommendation and check the TrustMark website at www.trustmark.org.uk to ensure that the tradesman is registered for the particular trades you require
+- Ask friends and family for recommendations and check the TrustMark Online Directory to ensure the business is registered for the particular services you require.

-- Seek references, speak to previous customers and if a reasonable sized job, visit previous jobs
+- Seek references, read reviews, speak to previous customers and if possible, visit previous jobs.

-- Don't just go with the cheapest, consider your ability to communicate with the firm and the quality of their work
+- Don't just select the cheapest.
+Consider how you would communicate with the business representatives, as well as the quality of their work.

-- If materials need to be bought in advance by the tradesman, it is reasonable that the customer is asked to pay a fair percentage of these costs as the job progresses
+- If materials need to be bought in advance by the business, it is reasonable that the customer is asked to pay a fair percentage of these costs as the job progresses.

-- Agree in writing any changes to the agreed contract value and ensure these are agreed in writing before the work is done
+- Agree in writing any changes to the agreed contract value before the work is completed.

 On the 13 June 2014 the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 SI 2013 No. 3134 came into force.

 These regulations now apply to contracts concluded on or after 13 June 2014.
 On this date, the Distance Selling Regulations 2000 and the Off Premises (Doorstep) Regulations 2008 were revoked.

 Many of the information provisions are already required by existing legislation and will be familiar to businesses.
 However, there are some changes, including the following examples:

 - Schedule 1 to the regulations lists the information to be provided for on-premises contracts